-All KS3 students are taught two Even More lessons each week.
-These lessons aim to develop their critical and independent thinking, including research skills and learning beyond the traditional curriculum.
+All KS3 students are taught two EMC2 lessons each week.
+These lessons aim to develop their critical and independent thinking, including research skills.

 Maths

 Maths is taught in setted groups from Year 7.
 However, setting will be reviewed termly to ensure that those who make exceptional progress can be stretched and challenged appropriately, and those who require additional support can receive this.
 In Year 9, elements of the GCSE course will be covered.